aarongitlin/agv2/source/writings/becoming-a-data-aware-designer-part-i.markdown

     <img src="../images/blog/data-framework.png" />
 </div>

-King outlines a framework for running experiments with a data-aware mindset, which I have found helpful in framing my work.
+King outlines a framework for running experiments with a data-aware mindset, which I have found helpful in organizing my work.
 Remember that data here can mean any information point, qualitative or quantitative.
 It's only the result that should truly be objective.

 ## 1 – The goal